 Sometimes vintage luggage shows its wear in the form of layers of grime.

 If the suitcase is cardboard your cleaning options are limited.
 Try rubbing a soft eraser (yes, like for pencils) gently over marks, as this will lift some types of surface marks.
-After erasing, wipe the carboard case down.
+After erasing, wipe the cardboard case down.

 For plastic and vinyl luggage, you can clean much more aggressively and expect dramatic results.